• Skip to primary navigation

 I’m definitely not a big fan of doing laundry and I don’t think that anything’s ever going to change that but I figured that if I made our laundry room a little more bright and cheery, it would be a start!
 I decided to add some super cute tangerine vinyl wall decals to the walls and I’m so glad I did!
 They were SO easy (and actually kind of fun) to apply and if the day comes that I tire of them, they can be removed by just peeling them off without any wall damage.

-Today I’m sharing some pics of our finished space along with details on where to buy the vinyl wall decals I used, how to apply them, and how to remove them so you know everything you need to for using them in your own home! (post includes affiliate links – full disclosure statement available {here})
+Today I’m sharing some pics of our finished space along with details on where to buy the vinyl wall decals I used, how to apply them, and how to remove them so you know everything you need to for using them in your own home! (post includes commissionable links; for more information, see my full disclosure statement {here})

 First off… our finished space!
 After adding new laundry room cabinets, the vinyl wall decals were the perfect finishing touch!
 Here’s our much-happier-feeling-now-that-there-are-tangerines-on-the-wall laundry room: